ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Dual Mode Visualization.md

 ![Comparison Table](../../img/DualMode/metab_app_comparative_analysis_comparison_table.png) <center>**Figure 55.** Comparison Table</center>

-* UpSet Plot tab allows you to visualize the set intersections for the cohort comparisons selected where every comparison consists of the significant metabolites associated to the same.
+* *UpSet Plot* tab allows you to visualize the set intersections for the cohort comparisons selected where every comparison consists of the significant metabolites associated with the same.
 You can select the cohort comparisons of interest from the *Select Cohort Comparison* drop-down which essentially shows all the possible comparisons for the cohorts specified in the previous tab.
 Click on *Plot* to get the UpSet plot for the specified comparisons.

 ![UpSet Plot options](../../img/DualMode/metab_app_comparative_analysis_upset_plot_options.png) <center>**Figure 56.** UpSet Plot options</center>